-Supporting Network OS v6.0.1
+Supporting Network OS v6.0.1a

-© 2015, Brocade Communications Systems, Inc. All Rights Reserved.
+© 2016, Brocade Communications Systems, Inc. All Rights Reserved.

-ADX, Brocade, Brocade Assurance, the B-wing symbol, DCX, Fabric OS, HyperEdge, ICX, MLX, MyBrocade, OpenScript, The Effortless Network, VCS, VDX, Vplane, and Vyatta are registered trademarks, and Fabric Vision and vADX are trademarks of Brocade Communications Systems, Inc., in the United States and/or in other countries.
+Brocade, Brocade Assurance, the B-wing symbol, ClearLink, DCX, Fabric OS, HyperEdge, ICX, MLX, MyBrocade, OpenScript, VCS, VDX, Vplane, and Vyatta are registered trademarks, and Fabric Vision is a trademark of Brocade Communications Systems, Inc., in the United States and/or in other countries.
 Other brands, products, or service names mentioned may be trademarks of others.